edbzn/blog/content/blog/practical-client-side-ddd-using-angular-and-nx-monorepos/index.md

 - an [Nx monorepos](https://nx.dev) to organize and manage the whole project
 - whatever CI pipeline to build, test and deploy each layer independently

-Since DDD is about keeping a maintainable architecture over time, I strongly discourage you to start modeling your application without these tools configured in your project.
+Since DDD is about keeping a maintainable architecture at scale, I strongly discourage you to start modeling your application without these tools configured in your project.

 ## Front-end complexity

-Building JavaScript user-interface is a complex problem nowadays, client-side code should handle things like :
+Building JavaScript user-interface is a complex problem nowadays, client-side code should handle many things like :

 - Defining data
-- Displaying data
+- Managing back-end and front-end state
-- Signaling data changes
+- Organizing UI
-- Reacting to data changes
+- Handling data-flow

 Here tools like ZoneJS, NgRx and Observables can help doing this.
-But at scale, it can help to take some ideas from DDD to keep our application sustainable over time.
+But at scale, it can help to take some ideas from DDD to keep our application more sustainable.

 ## Code organization